-Students who are awarded Federal Work Study must accept the award on their offer letter.
-We will send you a Work Study Contract.
-You can look for work study positions on the Career Center website under “Part Time Jobs.”
-You will need to log in with your GaelXpress ID and password.
-Once you find a job and are offered the position, the department will sign your contract which allows you to work.
+FWS jobs can be found on the Career Center website under “Part Time Jobs.”
+You will need to log in with your SMC user name and password.
+Once you find a FWS job and are offered the position, the department will ask for your FWS Contract to complete and forward to the college's Payroll Office on your behalf which allows you to work.
 You will receive a paycheck for the hours worked bi-monthly.

 I was not awarded Federal Work Study.
 How can I get this award?

-Students are awarded Federal Work Study based on need.
-Not every student will receive this award.
-If you are not awarded work study you can still work on campus.
-Please check the listings for “Non-Work Study” jobs on the Career Center website.
+Students are awarded Federal Work Study based on need so not every student will receive this award nor necessarily receive it each year.
+If you are not awarded FWS check with the Financial Aid Office to determine why but you can still secure part- time work on campus by checking the listings for “Non-Work Study” jobs on the Career Center

 How do I or my parents make payments to the college?